redgeneLauren/HTMLcourse-sample/Content/Chapter2 HTMLHeadings.q.md

 /// type=SS, answer=[5]

-Which line of code has the smallest text?
+Which line of code appears to have the smallest text?

 - Line 4